 Agentic Exposure Graph

-SecurityRecipes is positioned as the secure context layer for agentic AI, but secure context becomes valuable only when a buyer can see where that context can travel.
+SecurityRecipes is positioned as the secure context layer for agentic AI, but secure context becomes valuable only when a reviewer can see where that context can travel.
 The Agentic Exposure Graph turns the existing evidence packs into a single inspectable graph:

 - Which workflow is active?